woodrush/lambda-8cc/README.md

 As described before, by separately compiling `a.s` and `a.out` using these commands, the maximum RAM usage can be cut in half since the memory is freed when each process finishes.

-The full set of options can be shown by running lambda-8cc without any input or options, showing a usage message:
+By running lambda-8cc without any input or options, you can see a usage message showing the full set of options:

 ```text
 $ cat lambda-8cc.lam | bin/lam2bin | bin/asc2bin | bin/uni++ -o